Get Started

 Prerequisites

-Helm: Helm, the package manager for Kubernetes, is used to install Ilum.
+Helm is a package manager for Kubernetes that allows you to define, install, and upgrade Kubernetes applications.
 If you haven't installed Helm yet, you can find instructions here.

 Installing Ilum